Mathpix/spectra-review-paper-competition/submissions/GANs.md

 Alternatively, an independent critique network can be trained from scratch at GAN evaluation time to compare a holdout set of groundtruth data with the GAN generated data [22, 23, 24].

-## Outlook
+# Outlook

 Over the course of this summary, we have seen how the original GAN was formulated and its associated drawbacks.
 While the subsequent GAN iterations partly tackled these original drawbacks, GANs started being used for different modes (image, text, sound, video) and for different tasks (image superresolution, image style transfer, etc.).
 Most recently, GANs was caught in the trends of transformers and self-supervision.
-In the domain of evaluation, progress has been slower in comparison, and a lot remains to be researched.
+In the domain of evaluation, progress has been slower in comparison, and a lot remains to be discovered.

 ---

-For further in-depth reading and learning, we found the coursera class [Generative Adversarial Networks (GANs) Specialization](https://www.coursera.org/specializations/generative-adversarial-networks-gans?ranMID=40328&ranEAID=SAyYsTvLiGQ&ranSiteID=SAyYsTvLiGQ-jsl.a4ThyS7B6Pg5_AQbMQ&siteID=SAyYsTvLiGQ-jsl.a4ThyS7B6Pg5_AQbMQ&utm_content=10&utm_medium=partners&utm_source=linkshare&utm_campaign=SAyYsTvLiGQ) from DeepLearning.AI (all assignments can be found [here](https://github.com/amanchadha/coursera-gan-specialization)) and the book [GANs in Action](https://www.manning.com/books/gans-in-action).
+For further in-depth reading and learning, see the coursera class [Generative Adversarial Networks (GANs) Specialization](https://www.coursera.org/specializations/generative-adversarial-networks-gans?ranMID=40328&ranEAID=SAyYsTvLiGQ&ranSiteID=SAyYsTvLiGQ-jsl.a4ThyS7B6Pg5_AQbMQ&siteID=SAyYsTvLiGQ-jsl.a4ThyS7B6Pg5_AQbMQ&utm_content=10&utm_medium=partners&utm_source=linkshare&utm_campaign=SAyYsTvLiGQ) from DeepLearning.AI (all assignments can be found [here](https://github.com/amanchadha/coursera-gan-specialization)) and the book [GANs in Action](https://www.manning.com/books/gans-in-action).

 ## References